NavigationInfo { blendingSort "2D" }

 ) then the last (4th) component is alpha.

-When you provide an RGBA texture, then it includes an alpha channel.
+When you provide an RGBA texture, then it includes an alpha channel, i.e. alpha value for each pixel.

 When you provide a texture without alpha channel (like RGB or grayscale) then it is always treated like alpha is 1.0 everywhere, i.e. it is fully opaque.

-While alpha-testing is a less capable algorithm than blending (as alpha-testing cannot account for partial transparency), it also doesn’t have various problems unavoidable with blending, and mentioned on this page.
+While alpha-testing is a less capable algorithm than blending (as alpha-testing cannot account for partial transparency), it also avoids some issues unavoidable with blending.
 E.g. alpha-testing works without any problems with shadow maps.

 The partially-transparent shapes are rendered with Z-testing but without Z-writing.
-This means that partially-transparent shapes that are behind opaque objects are correctly hidden, but partially-transparent shapes in front of all opaque objects are always considered visible (even if they are behind other transparent objects).
+This means that partially-transparent shapes that are behind opaque objects are hidden, but partially-transparent shapes behind other partially-transparent shapes are visible.
 This matches reality, as partially-transparent shapes never fully "obscure" stuff behind them, by definition.

 When the partially-transparent pixel is rendered, it is mixed with the existing screen color using the "blending equation".
 By default is it screen_color.rgb = incoming_color.rgb * incoming_color.a + screen_color.rgb * (1 - incoming_color.a)